 How Does Programmatic Advertising Work?

 Major components of programmatic buying are DSPs, SSPs, Ad Exchanges, Ad Servers and DMPs.
 Marketers and advertisers use DSPs (demand-side platforms) to set the purchasing parameters for ad campaigns.
-DSPs facilitate the process of buying ad inventory on the open market and provide the ability to reach out target audiences due to the integration with DMPs.
+DSPs facilitate the process of buying ad inventory on the open market and provide the ability to reach out target audiences due to the integration with DMPs (also, you can read about DSP features is and how the DSP works).
 Data management platforms collect and evaluate a massive amount of cookie info to provide marketers with a clearer picture about their audience and help to make decisions more informed when targeting.

 From the publisher’s perspective, SSPs (supply-side platforms) collect data about the web page viewers such as demographics, location, interests, browsing behavior, etc. and submit this data when listing a publisher’s ad inventory on an Ad Exchange.
 SSPs will be ultimately in charge of selecting the winning bid during the RTB auction and serve the winning banner ad on the publisher’s website.